Up Your Game

 Tomassi's insight here is that players get tunnel vision.
 They see the ball go up, and they immediately think "smash it at someone."

 But the smarter play is to look at the court first.
 Where are your opponents positioned?
 Which angle is most open?
-Then hit your overhead smash there.
+Then hit your pickleball overhead smash there.

+This is where pickleball's doubles format becomes a strategic advantage.
 Unlike tennis, where you might have more court to work with, pickleball's smaller court means that court positioning is everything.

 If both opponents are leaning one direction, the opposite side is vulnerable.
 If they're both back, the middle is open.